 Yes, Unrated players can play in any section but will be limited in the amount of prize money that can be awarded ( if sufficient games were won to get a prize.)

-Please advise your child(ren) to raise their hand if their opponent makes an illegal move.
+Please advise your child(ren) to raise their hand if their opponent makes an illegal move (or has any other questions).
 A tournament director/staff member will go to their game to assist.
 If a child does not know what to do, just raise their hand.

 2. Are the children required to record their moves?